-Whether you're busy with a family and career, or just want some occasional help around the house, getting a cleaning service is not only practical, it be a lifesaver.
-Here are some valid reasons you may need to hire some help.
+Whether you’re busy with a family and career or just want some occasional help around the house, getting a cleaning service is not only practical, it be a lifesaver.
+Here are some valid reasons you may need to hire a house cleaner.

 After a busy 9-5, using your time off from work to clean the house depletes your energy and limits your availability to enjoy other activities.
 You might not need a daily housekeeper, but having someone clean once or twice a month will give you more time to do the things you enjoy or need get done.

 Jennifer Thomas, a clinical psychologist and single mom from Minneapolis, says that without the help of her housekeeper, she would get less done and get much less sleep: “I have a housekeeper to free up my limited time to do important activities with my son and also take care of myself: doing yoga, walking outside, reading and spending time with friends and family.”